Covid 19 coronavirus: 200,000 Kiwis in Australia with no social security support

 "Because of their visa status, many New Zealanders have little to no access to the Australian welfare system if they do become sick or unemployed."

-New Zealand officials' first preference is to keep up the lobbying of Australian Social Services Minister Anne Ruston.
+New Zealand officials' first preference is to keep lobbying Australian Social Services Minister Anne Ruston.
 She has powers to extend support to individuals and groups of visa holders, the Cabinet paper notes, and support has previously been extended to Kiwis during state emergencies, including the recent bush fires.

 Other parts of the document were blanked out before its release today.
-Following one such redaction, it was noted that "although MSD has a current process for paying benefit support to an overseas bank account for known clients, this is far more complex and resource-intensive compared to making payments to a New Zealand bank account".
+After one such redaction, it was noted that "although MSD has a current process for paying benefit support to an overseas bank account for known clients, this is far more complex and resource-intensive compared to making payments to a New Zealand bank account".

 The New Zealand diaspora in Australia numbers about 650,000.
 Access to Australian social security for that group varies considerably: